pairing4good/java-learning-two/README.md

 ## Constructor Injection
 - We injected TaxCalculator into TaxReport by hand in the TaxReportTest
 - Spring is a dependency injection framework.
 This is outside the scope of this course.

+## Setter Injection
+- A second way to inject dependencies is through setters.
+- The benefit of setter injection is that you can change out the dependencies throughout the lifetime of a program